Home

 Insomnia sufferers usually fall into two separate groups: those who have trouble falling asleep, and those who fall asleep easily but wake up repeatedly during the night.

-To get the best possible results, it's useful to know which sleep aids are designed to help you fall asleep, and which do the best job of helping you stay asleep.
+To get the best possible results, it's useful to know which sleep medications are designed to help you fall asleep, and which do the best job of helping you stay asleep.

 When you consult with your doctor about your sleep problems, which you should always do before taking any type of sleep remedies (including over-the-counter medicine and natural aids), be sure to discuss other medicines and supplements you're currently taking.
 After assessing your physical health and sleep issues, he or she will be in the best position to recommend medicine for your individual needs.